Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-6.md

 [3,3,1]
 ```

-Let\'s make zipWith, which takes a function and two lists. it applies
+Let's make zipWith, which takes a function and two lists. it applies
 the function to both of the lists and returns a new list.

 ```hs